mickeymou5e/PredictingCarryTradeSecurities/ReadME.md

 The data used to train and test the model is included in the repository in the `data/` folder.
 The `src/` folder contains the Python scripts used to preprocess the data, train the model, and generate predictions.

+##Theory

+###Currency Carry Trade

+A currency carry trade is an investment strategy in which an investor takes advantage of the interest rate spread of two countries to generate excess profit (Eun & Resnick, 2011).
+The underlying concept of the carry trade involves buying the high interest-bearing asset and selling the low interest-bearing one, profiting on the difference.
+Nonetheless, under the assumptions of perfect capital mobility and substitutable riskiness and liquidity (Madura, 2007), such investment opportunities should follow a no-arbitrage condition and therefore, investors should be indifferent between which interest-bearing instrument they purchase.
+This no–arbitrage condition is also known as Interest rate parity.

+###Forward Premium Puzzle

+Hansen and Hodrick (1980) were among the first researchers who investigated the relationship between exchange rates and interest rate specifically using a large data sample.
+Their findings show a systematic violation of the uncovered interest rate parity.
+This relates directly to the previous paragraph as it suggests that excess profits on currency trades can be made.
+In 1984, Fama investigated the relationship between exchange rates and interest rates further.
+Fama not only found a violation of the no-arbitrage clause, but he also found that countries that have higher interest rates tend to have their currency appreciate instead of depreciate against the lower interest rate currencies.
+Fama coined the term Forward Premium puzzle for this phenomenon.
+The violations of uncovered Interest rate parity have only become more egregious since the 2008 financial crisis (Du et al., 2018), potentially creating more profitable trading opportunities.

 ## Requirements

 To run the code in this repository, you will need the following: